Nirmillem Nirmonem: Cast

 Other Casts include Charles Gomes, Godwin Sparkle, MC Preetham, Jhon, Kavitha Miyar, Social Pinto.

-Actress Vinny Fernandes(63) one of the cast member of the film died due to cardiac arrest on Thursday 29 July 2021.
+Actress Vinny Fernandes (63) one of the cast members of the film died due to cardiac arrest on Thursday 29 July 2021.

-Direction Department

-Melwin Elpel after Hutthadha Suttha (2018) Kannada-language suspense-thriller film makes a konkani debut with Nirmillem Nirmonem.

-Norbert John D'Souza who also worked on Hutthadha Suttha as co-director joins Nirmillem Nirmonem as an actor in a negative role along with co-directing it with Melwin.He also serves as a screenwriter for the movie.

-Santhosh Rai Mulleria roped in as an associate director.

-Rayan Magneto YouTube content creator joined as a first assistant director followed by Milan Markanja and Jerald Percy from the second schedule on wards.

 Production

+Melwin Elpel after Hutthadha Suttha (2018), a Kannada-language suspense-thriller film, makes his konkani debut with Nirmillem Nirmonem.
+Norbert John D'Souza who also worked on Hutthadha Suttha as co-director joins Nirmillem Nirmonem as an actor in a negative role along with co-directing it with Melwin.
+He also serves as a screenwriter for the movie.

-The Muhurat of the film was held on 12 August 2018 at Suratkal Sacred Heart Church, Fr.Paul Pinto and Fr.
+The muhurat of the film was held on 12 August 2018 at Suratkal Sacred Heart Church, Fr.Paul Pinto and Fr.
 Andrew claps the Muhurat Shot.
 Under this schedule interval and hospital scenes were shot.
 The schedule wrapped up after 6 days of shoot.

-The Second scheduled of the film commenced from November, 2018 where the film shot for about 3 weeks and completed most of the talky portions.

 The third and final schedule of the film along with song shoot took place in January 2019 and After 45 days of filming, the makers wrapped up the shoot.

 Music

 The film's background score is composed by KGF fame Nandhu J Jabez.
 The music is given by Pappan Joswin.

-Tune and lyrics were provided by the late Wilfy Rebimbus.

-Wilson Kateel has also penned additional lyrics for the movie.

 Film's audio and trailer launch was held at St Sebastian Church Mini Auditorium, Bendur on 14 July 2022.